DIY SOS: Garden SOS (2003)

 On 7 July 2003, the BBC announced a sister show to DIY SOS, to be called Garden SOS.
 Running for only one series, it was first broadcast on BBC One from 4 September to 21 October 2003.
 Using the same format as DIY SOS, it was to tackle gardens instead of houses.
 Described by a reviewer as a hybrid between DIY SOS and Ground Force, the show featured a red and blue team of experts sent to work on different projects.

 It was presented by television presenter Andy Collins and garden designer Ann-Marie Powell.
 As with DIY SOS, viewers were given the chance via a telephone vote to select the projects in each subsequent episode.
 Reviewing the first episode for the Radio Times, David Butcher described the series as "all good fun", but lacking in gardening related content, and suggested this was one garden makeover series too many in an increasingly saturated market.
 There were six episodes in total.

 International editions

 The format was sold to RTÉ in Ireland in 2019, with episodes to be presented by Baz Ashmawy expected to air in 2020.
-The big build brings volunteers, contractors and the community together as one, working together to help people who truly need it.

 Controversy

 In May 2021, it was reported that Nick Knowles was holding crisis talks with the BBC regarding his job as the main host of DIY SOS due to his appearance in a Shreddies TV advert, which violated BBC's commercial agreements and guidelines.
-A week later, the BBC announced that they have resolved the issue and Knowles will return to his DIY SOS role with filming to resume in the coming months and he is expected to be back on screens in 2022.
+A week later, the BBC announced that they have resolved the issue and Knowles will return to his DIY SOS role with filming to resume in the coming months and he was expected to be back on screens in 2022.